Kenzouh/kenzo-cafe/README.md

 22. -D = this flag installs the package as a development dependency.

 23. node = an abbreviation of Node.js, which is a JavaScript runtime environment that allows developers to run JavaScript code outside of a web browser.

+23. express = provides a minimalist, flexible, and robust web application framework for Node.js.